PROFESSIONAL TRAINING

 MANGROVE TRIMMING & REGULATIONS

-Upon completion of the course, attendees will understand the role and value of mangroves and common tree species that are found in coastal areas, understand the rules and laws that govern mangrove trimming, and will learn about the permit exemptions.
+This half-day course will provide environmental and landscape professionals with knowledge and skills related to mangrove trimming and maintenance.
+Upon completion of the course, attendees will understand the role and value of mangroves and common tree species that are found in coastal areas, understand the rules and laws that govern mangrove trimming, and learn mangrove pruning techniques with notable technique comparison to surrounding tress.
 Attendees will also learn basic mangrove biology and identification.

 The course will consist of a combination of demonstrations, hands-on learning, discussion, and lecture.